dmalt/meg_speech_decoding/README.md

 Main configuration file for each script determines how [hydra](https://hydra.cc/) assembles the final configuration from the files in `configs`.
-This final configuration allows hydra to generate the `CLI params` that we can pass to the scripts.
+This final configuration allows hydra to generate the `CLI params` that we can pass to the launch scripts.